 Did you know that 20% of America’s electricity comes from nuclear power?

-They also provide more clean energy to the grid than any other energy source, accounting for about 60% of the country’s clean energy electricity production.
+They also provide more clean energy to the grid than any other energy source, accounting for more than half of the country’s clean energy electricity production.

 But this incredible technology isn’t new.